LM95A1/Deep-Learning-Challenge/README.md

 5. **Report Generation**: Compilation of all findings into a digestible format.

 *Each stage is elaborated upon in the accompanying Jupyter Notebooks.
 The code has been developed and tested in Visual Studio Code using Python 3.11.*

-## Coding Soundtrack
-The coding soundtrack for this week's challenge was Memphis May Fire's album, [Remade in Misery](https://www.youtube.com/playlist?list=PLxA687tYuMWiLo0Us2Iv-nGWjIdCecdM7).
+Coding Soundtrack for this week's challenge was Memphis May Fire's album, [Remade in Misery](https://www.youtube.com/playlist?list=PLxA687tYuMWiLo0Us2Iv-nGWjIdCecdM7).

 ## Further Reading
 For a more detailed understanding of the model's performance and the methodology used for optimization, please refer to `Model Report.md`.